glycerine/art-adaptive-radix-tree/README.md

 Note that the user can store any value, so being a unique-key-map is not really a limitation.
-The user can simply store a list or array of same-key values as in the Leaf.Value field.
+The user can simply store a list or array of same-key values in the Leaf.Value field.

 Concurrency: this ART implementation is goroutine safe, as it uses a sync.RWMutex